Want to know why international students get rejected? then you are on the right page. Keep reading.

 Weak Academic Record

-You may want to consider your options if you have a less-than-stellar academic record.
+If you have an academic record that is less than stellar, you may want to consider your options.
 If your grades aren’t something to write home about, you may want to consider applying to a less selective institution.

-A good rule of thumb is to look at the top 10% of the institutions you want to apply to.
-If your grades aren’t on par with those students, applying to a less selective institution is better.
+A good rule of thumb is to look at the top 10% of the institutions to which you want to apply.
+If your grades aren’t on par with those students, it’s better to apply to a less selective institution.
 Some institutions also offer conditional admissions for students with lower grades.

 Lack of Extracurricular Activities

 Not all universities take extracurricular activities into account when evaluating applications.
 However, many top-ranking institutions do consider this factor.
-If you don’t have a rich extracurricular record, you must make up for it in other ways.
+If you don’t have a rich extracurricular record, it’s important to make up for it in other ways.

-Some students try to compensate for a weak extracurricular record by taking the Cultural Adaptability and Language Ability (CALA) test.
+Some students try to make up for a weak extracurricular record by taking the Cultural Adaptability and Language Ability (CALA) test.
 While this may look good on your application, it’s not a long-term solution.

 Instead, try to get involved in your community and make your extracurricular record shine.
 Joining clubs and organizations is a great way to meet people and learn about different cultures.

 You can also consider teaching English as a foreign language.
-In many cases, you’ll be able to earn money and gain valuable experience simultaneously.
+In many cases, you’ll be able to earn money and gain valuable experience at the same time.

 Failing to Show Interest in the Institution

 Admissions officers want to know why you want to study abroad and why you want to study at their institution.
-In other words, they want to see your genuine interest in the school.
+In other words, they want to see that you have a genuine interest in the school.

 You can do this by including letters of recommendation and essays.
 For example, you may want to include a letter of recommendation from an academic advisor or professor.
 This letter should discuss your interest in the program and why you’d be a good fit at the institution.

-It should be concise (two or three paragraphs) and written professionally.
-For your essay, you may consider writing about your long-term goals and how this program will help you achieve them.
+It should be concise (two or three paragraphs) and written in a professional manner.
+For your essay, you may want to consider writing about your long-term goals and how this particular program will help you achieve them.

 You can also write about how studying at the institution will help you learn more about your culture and meet new people from different backgrounds.